 The "best time" to buy life insurance is different for everyone.
 Once you think you have people you want to protect, or significant debt that you want to avoid burdening them with, you should consider some type of life insurance.
 Although, it's never too early to plan for the unexpected!

-Depending on the type of policy you choose, it may be a good way to contribute toward a fund you can borrow from later.
+Depending on the type of policy you choose, it may be a good way to contribute toward a policy you can borrow from later1.
 When you do consider life insurance, your current needs will likely help you decide what type of plan you should choose.